ruchivaishnav27/The-Day-Ahead/README.md

-# WorkDayScheduler
+# The Day Ahead

 ## Description

-This website provides a daily scedhule where one can write notes and keep track of their schedule during the day.
+This website provides a daily scedhule where one can write notes and keep track of of events in their schedule during the day.
 This website was made using HTML, CSS, and JavaScript.
-No challenges were faced in creating this website.
-In the future, I would like to make this website more attractive and more interactive.
+No challenges were faced in creating this website and in the future, I would like to make this website more attractive and more interactive.

 ## Installation

-To view this website, please click on the following live link:
+To view this website, please click on the following link:

 ## Usage